-Students may register for Spring 2019 as indicated below:
+Students may register for Summer and Fall 2019 as indicated below:

-- Students who have earned 90 hours or more registration opens November 13th at 7:00 AM
+- Students who have earned 90 hours or more registration opens March12th at 7:00 AM

-Everyone else, registration opens November 16th at 7:00 AM.
+Everyone else, registration opens March15th at 7:00 AM.

 Returning students may register online through MyInfo during the designated registration period.
 Students will need their Student I.D. number and, for some colleges, their PIN login code.
 If you do not remember your I.D. number, contact Student Central or your Student Support Coordinator and, with proper identification, they will be able to provide you with your assigned I.D. number.
 If your college requires an alternate PIN,you must contact your Academic Advisor.
 If a class no longer appears on the live schedule, the course is full.